West Coast, Taiwan: Best Things to Do – Top Picks

 Iconic Beaches and Coastal Parks

 The West Coast is home to some of the most stunning beaches in the region.
 From bustling tourist spots to secluded hideaways, there’s a beach for every mood.
-The Penghu Islands, for example, are known for their pristine shores and crystal-clear waters, perfect for relaxation and water sports3.
+The Penghu Islands, for example, are known for their pristine shores and crystal-clear waters, perfect for relaxation and water sports.

 Coastal parks like Green Island offer more than just scenic views.
-Here, you can hike through lush trails, dive into vibrant marine life, or simply enjoy a peaceful picnic3.
+Here, you can hike through lush trails, dive into vibrant marine life, or simply enjoy a peaceful picnic.
 These parks are a haven for adventure seekers and nature lovers alike.

 Stunning Sunset Spots